Burgundy with Andrew Murray

 We’ll reconvene in the afternoon for a private tour and tasting at the iconic wine house Maison Albert Bichot, to learn about Burgundy winemaking and sip wines straight from the barrel.
 Dinner tonight is back in Beaune at Le Caveau des Arches in their cozy 17th-century stone-vaulted cellar.

 Today it’s off to the countryside to take in the Burgundy’s stunning beauty by bike.
 We’ll hop on our e-bikes and climb up gentle hills, through the vineyards, by and past picture-perfect villages.
+It is here you get to see Andrew in his element as he shows off Burgundy classics like Chablais, in addition to the AOC and village wines that will “knock your socks off,” as he puts it.
 We’ll stop along the way to taste some wines before ending with a lovely countryside picnic.
 In the afternoon, we’ll visit the legendary Hospices de Beaune, a former 15th-century hospital turned museum and wine cellar, and one of France’s most famous historic monuments.
 Here we’ll enjoy rare access to the private cellars and an exclusive tasting with head winemaker Ludivine Griveaux.

 In the evening it’s off to Château de la Crée, a 15th-century turreted castle in Santenay.
 We’ll stroll the surrounding vineyards, explore the underground cellars while we taste with Andrew, and finish the evening with an unforgettable private dinner together.